 When I first saw Neil Jordan’s The Crying Game I was only 13 years old, far too young to fully appreciate the film or understand most of its plot.
-I was a queer kid just about to embark on puberty, and had heard about the movie’s queer themes—what’s more, I heard from late night television comics about the scene in which a character is revealed to be trans.
-At 13, I was so starved for queer representation in film or television that I took whatever representation I could get, no matter how messed up, ugly, reductive, or clichéd it was.
-My local Blockbuster had an “indie” section, and I’d often surreptitiously bury movies like Gregg Araki’s The Living End or Bill Sherwood’s Parting Glances in the pile of more innocuous fare like John Hughes’ oeuvre, hoping to escape what I imagined to be the clerk’s contempt (though looking back now, I’m sure it was all in my head.
+I was a queer kid just about to embark on puberty, and had heard about the movie’s queer themes—and about the scene in which a character is revealed to be trans.
+At the time, I was so starved for queer representation in film or television that I took whatever representation I could get, no matter how messed up, ugly, reductive, or clichéd it was.
+My local Blockbuster had an “indie” section, and I’d often surreptitiously bury movies like Gregg Araki’s The Living End or Bill Sherwood’s Parting Glances in the pile of more innocuous fare like John Hughes’ oeuvre, hoping to escape what I imagined to be the clerk’s contempt—though looking back now, I’m sure it was all in my head.

 Even though Jordan does an admirable job in complicating the aforementioned narrative of trans panic and transphobia by writing a genuine love story between the two characters, his film still exhibits blind spots and prejudices when it comes to trans people and trans issues—prejudices that were commonplace back in the early 1990s.
 There appears to be some cynicism behind Jordan’s noble intentions.
 He wanted to write a beautiful love story between a man and a woman, but he had to know that that scene would be the standout moment for the film, and the hook that would draw audiences in.

-Trans folks are obligated to share their status.
+Trans folks are obligated to share their status

-Trans identities are inherently deviant/alternative and can be used to shock and titillate .
+Trans identities are inherently deviant/alternative and can be used to shock and titillate

-When a cis male reacts violently to learning his partner is trans, he’s justified because somehow he’s been “had.”
+When a cis male reacts violently to learning his partner is trans, he’s justified because somehow he’s been “had”

-In framing Dil’s trans identity as a shocking revelation, Jordan tips the film into Jerry Springer/Jenny Jones territory, only remade as a classy, stylish thriller.
+In framing Dil’s trans identity as a shocking revelation, Jordan tips the film into Jerry Springer/Jenny Jones territory, refashioned as a classy, stylish thriller.
 The revelation that a character is trans is presented as a mind fuck, but it shouldn’t be.
-What I learned from my repeated views of The Crying Game is just how destructive that plot twist is.
+And what I learned from my repeated views of The Crying Game is just how destructive that plot twist is.
 The big reveal of Dil’s penis reduces her story to an Oh My God moment—and even if Neil Jordan didn’t intend to exploit, he is banking on his audience to view a cis straight man’s relationship with a trans woman as taboo and unconventional.